 Everybody has always said that the only way Spider-Man would ever be done right is if Marvel did.
 Everybody was (sort of) correct: Homecoming is brilliant and perfectly captures everything Spidey, whilst also managing to be a genuinely clever and interesting film.
 Right now, Marvel is very much back in its groove and top of the superhero game.

 But I say sort of correct because I genuinely don't think that Homecoming could exist without the original Raimi trilogy or the Andrew Garfield reboot.
 Why?
 The original trilogy did the truly comic-book, fan service films that had to come first.
 Peter Parker was a little wet-behind-the-ears and the third film was awful (though none have stood the test of time), but crucially the characters all felt like they'd been lifted straight out of the Silver Age comics which made them famous.
 It also contained just enough of the 90's TV cartoons to appeal to the younger fans.
 The films are riddled with bad acting, poor scripts and terrible direction and feel completely amateur by modern standards, but they were very definitely Spider-Man films.
 To contrast, Homecoming takes extreme liberties with the source material.
-There's no origin story, there are new characters, Aunt May is young and attractive, MJ is a non-white brunette and there isn't a hint of Osborne or Oscorp in sight.
+There's no origin story, there are new characters, Aunt May is young and attractive, MJ is a brunette person of colour, and there isn't a hint of Osborne or Oscorp in sight.
 If Homecoming were the first cinematic outing for Spidey the fanboys would have their pitchforks out screaming blue murder.

 Similarly, the Amazing Spider-Man films got a bit of the grittiness out of the system.
 I will further maintain that Andrew Garfield was an almost perfect casting for Peter Parker, and Emma Stone was brilliant as Gwen Stacy.
 The films were poorly paced and had terrible villain designs, but the main characters and action were great.
 They also provided a crucial buffer and got Gwen some well deserved time on centre stage.
 Again, without these films ticking off the last few items on a fan's wish-list there would have been much greater pressure on Marvel.
 Between the original trilogy and the two Amazing reboots, pretty much all of the iconic Spider-Man scenes and plots have been told.
 Marvel was therefore clear to take the character and truly mould him to fit their vision, making him work within the MCU without having to tip-toe around fan service.